Mark Thwaite: MGT

-In March 2016 Thwaite announced that he had signed with Hanover record imprint SPV records and released his debut solo album, "Volumes" under his MGT acronym at the end of June worldwide.
+In March 2016 Thwaite announced that he had signed with Hanover record imprint SPV Records and released his debut solo album, "Volumes" under his MGT acronym at the end of June worldwide.
 The lead single, "Knowing Me Knowing You", a cover version of the ABBA classic featuring guest vocalist Ville Valo of HIM, is released in April, mixed by Tim Palmer and mastered by Maor Appelbaum, and a promotional video featuring both MGT & Valo is posted on YouTube, with over half a million views in one month (over 2M views in 18 months).
 Valo is not the only guest musician on "Volumes", other appearances include Wayne Hussey of Mark's previous band The Mission, Miles Hunt, Ricky Warwick (Black Star Riders, Thin Lizzy), Raymond Watts (PIG, KMFDM), Saffron (Republica), Julianne Regan (All About Eve), Ashton Nyte (The Awakening), Carlo Van Putten (Dead Guitars) and goth legend Andi Sex Gang.

 In July 2017 Cleopatra records announced that MGT has signed a deal with the US based label for a new record.
 In February 2018 MGT release 'The Assembly Line Cured mix', a standalone single collaboration with Laurence "Lol" Tolhurst & Porl Thompson, both founder members of The Cure.
-This is followed by the sophomore album 'Gemini Nyte', released on 23 February 2018, co-written with Nyte who handles all vocal duties, along with 'Big' Paul Ferguson from Killing Joke on drums, plus a guest vocal appearance by Burton C. Bell of Fear Factory, who Thwaite also performs live with Bell as part of Ascension of the Watchers at Cold Waves festival in 2017, later contributing guitars to the AOTW album "Apocrypha" released in 2021.
+This is followed by the second album 'Gemini Nyte', released on 23 February 2018, co-written with Nyte who handles all vocal duties, along with 'Big' Paul Ferguson from Killing Joke on drums, plus a guest vocal appearance by Burton C. Bell of Fear Factory, who Thwaite also performs live with Bell as part of Ascension of the Watchers at Cold Waves festival in 2017, later contributing guitars to the AOTW album "Apocrypha" released in 2021.

-Thwaite joins Ginger of The Wildhearts onstage in London in December 2018 to perform several songs including two Hanoi Rocks songs with Hanor singer Michael Monroe and 'Endangered Species' with punk band UK Subs frontman Charlie Harper, subsequently featured on the live album 'Ginger Wildheart's Birthday Bash 2018'.
-Thwaite also appears on Big Paul Ferguson's first solo record 'Remote Viewing EP' in 2018, and co-writes & records on the full length studio album 'Virtual Control' in summer 2021.
+Thwaite joins Ginger of The Wildhearts onstage in London in December 2018 to perform several songs including two Hanoi Rocks songs with Hanoi singer Michael Monroe and 'Endangered Species' with punk band UK Subs frontman Charlie Harper, subsequently featured on the live album 'Ginger Wildheart's Birthday Bash 2018'.
+Thwaite also appears on Big Paul Ferguson's first solo record 'Remote Viewing EP' in 2018, and co-writes & records on the full-length studio album 'Virtual Control' in summer 2021.

 In September 2019, Thwaite began offering remote recording services through the online site Airgigs and has since appeared with Nik Hughes and Corey Britz of Bush, Dan Konopka of OK Go and Mark King of Hinder on God Analog's debut album.

 The Wonder Stuff

-In May 2019, Thwaite joined UK band The Wonder Stuff on live UK tour dates on bass guitar, and co-wrote and recorded on the band's ninth full length studio album, Better Being Lucky, touring again with the band in winter 2019 on bass and electric guitars, performing the band's first two albums in their entirety.
+In May 2019, Thwaite joined UK band The Wonder Stuff on live UK tour dates on bass guitar, and co-wrote and recorded on the band's ninth full-length studio album, Better Being Lucky, touring again with the band in winter 2019 on bass and electric guitars, performing the band's first two albums 'The Eight Legged Groove Machine' & 'Hup' in their entirety.
+Thwaite would continue with the band on guitar duties for UK tours in 2022 (performing the band's 'Never Loved Elvis' album in full) and 'Construction for the Modern Idiot' in 2023, also performing that album in full.